-The 2016 Mr. Olympia, held on September 16th-17th, 2016 in Las Vegas, Nevada, was one of the better Mr. Olympia contests in terms of the depth of competition in the last few years.
+The Mr. Olympia 2016, held on September 16th-17th, 2016 in Las Vegas, Nevada, was one of the better Mr. Olympia contests in terms of the depth of competition in the last few years.
 The top ten competitors were all in fantastic shape, leaving several top physiques out of that exclusive top ten tier.
 Below are some of the highlights of the biggest bodybuilding contest in the world.

-Phil Heath dominates! – The Gift has won his sixth consecutive Mr. Olympia title this year and he did it in a very dominating fashion.
+The Gift has won his sixth consecutive Mr. Olympia title this year and he did it in a very dominating fashion.
 Unlike the last two years, when Phil was decidedly off his best on Friday night for the prejudging, Heath looked fantastic this year, displaying a physique that was big, full, and hard.
 He looked to be the winner, both at the prejudging and evening finals.

 When he was announced first place on Saturday night, it was not a surprise to either the audience or his fellow competitors.
 Heath seems to have matured, both physically and emotionally, this year by displaying a confident and positive demeanor to the audience at both the press conference and in his victory speech onstage at the Orleans Arena on Saturday night.
 He said at the press conference that he was disappointed in his physique last year and he trained much harder this year to make improvements and he certainly did that.
 His physique and his attitude was that of a champion who is confident in his abilities and in his inevitable victory.